RajNori/Social-Media-Api/README.md

 # Social-media-API
-A social API suing Express, Mongodb &amp; Mongoose ODM
+A social API using Express, Mongodb &amp; Mongoose ODM